Cheap Hotels in Dingle

 Enjoy the friendly atmosphere and peaceful setting of Dingle Heights, a luxurious haven in the heart of beautiful County Kerry.
 Discover the spectacular Dingle Peninsula, climb majestic Mount Brandon, take in the sea breeze on Inch Beach, swim with Fungie the dolphin and visit the rugged Blasket Islands.
 With superb breakfasts and secure private parking available, it's an ideal location to explore the region from.
 Host Bridie Fitzgerald looks forward to welcoming guests.

 Offering views over the bay, Dingle Peninsula Hotel is set a 7 minutes' drive from Dingle.
 The beach is located 4 minutes from the property and guests can enjoy the traditional Irish country pub with live music.
 Free private parking is available on site.
 All rooms come with a flat-screen TV, tea/coffee making facilities and a private bathroom.
 Extras include free toiletries and a hairdryer.
 Dingle Peninsula Hotel features free WiFi throughout.
-Home style fresh food made from local produce and continental tapas is available seven days a week.
-The alfresco restaurant has a wood-fire pizza oven and guests can enjoy barista coffee.
 A complimentary shuttle service to and from local destinations is offered to all guests.
 Guests can enjoy various activities in the area including golf, cycling, swimming, fishing as well as horse riding on the beach and swimming with the local dolphin.
 Guided history walks and a kids club is also available.
 The nearest airport is Kerry Airport, 56 km from Dingle Peninsula Hotel.

 Quayside B&B Hotel